 Open to all K-14 in-service teachers and community college faculty across the U.S. Space is limited.

-- Expanding your ability and confidence to teach world history?
+Expand your ability and confidence to teach world history

-- Connecting with and learning from fellow educators and esteemed historians in a cohort setting?
+Connect with and learn from fellow educators and esteemed historians in a cohort setting

-- Exploring cutting-edge research and scholarship in the field of world history?
+Explore cutting-edge research and scholarship in the field of world history

-- Getting free books about global topics and themes across the millennia?
+Get free books about global topics and themes across the millennia

-This initiative is a collaboration between the Center for Middle Eastern & North African Studies (CMENAS), the Center for South Asian Studies (CSAS), and the Center for Latin American and Caribbean Studies (LACS) at the University of Michigan-Ann Arbor.
+This initiative is a collaboration between the Center for Middle Eastern & North African Studies (CMENAS), the Center for Armenian Studies (CAS), the Center for Latin American and Caribbean Studies (LACS), the Center for South Asian Studies (CSAS), and the African Studies Center (ASC) at the University of Michigan.